 When asked about her motivation for establishing the Rose Leaf Foundation, Davis explained: “As a foster care alumni, we have the unique ability to relate to the experiences that young people from care face during and after leaving foster care.
 The transition from foster care is life long and youth from care need to know that they have people who care and resources available as they navigate life after care.
 We established this charity to help these youth access the resources they often need to make a successful transition into society.”

 Since its establishment, Rose Leaf Foundation has been making an impact in the several former foster care youth.
-To date, the organisation has raised a total of $4,000 to support clients affected by Covid-19.
+To date, the organization has raised a total of $4,000 to support clients affected by Covid-19.
 They have also donated appliances to families that serve youth in foster care, created resumes for youth, mailed care packages to youth in need, provided rent assistance and provided 2 laptops for youth to complete their post-secondary education.

 As a 501c3 organization, Rose Leaf Foundation relies heavily on external support to execute its mission.
-Consequently, the organisation offers several opportunities for mentorship, sponsorship donations and volunteering for those who want to support the cause.
+Consequently, the organization offers several opportunities for mentorship, sponsorship donations and volunteering for those who want to support the cause.
 For further information, visit: https://www.roseleaffoundation.org.